-- Prevent engine damage.
-If the timing belt breaks the crankshaft will continue to rotate and raise the pistons up and down, the camshafts will stop rotating and the valves will remain open.
-The pistons will contact the valves and cause major damage to the valves, pistons, and possibly destroy cylinder walls or the entire engine.
+- Replacing your timing belt will prevent engine damage.
+If the timing belt breaks, the crankshaft will continue to rotate and raise the pistons up and down.
+The camshafts will stop rotating and the valves will remain open.
+The pistons will contact the valves and cause major damage to the valves and pistons, and possibly destroy cylinder walls or the entire engine.

-- Maintain factory warranty.
-Failure to perform this maintenance causing engine damage will not be covered under your factory warranty.
+- Timing belt replacement maintains factory warranty.
+Failure to perform this maintenance causes engine damage and will not be covered under your factory warranty.